More Brieskorn spheres bounding rational balls: Rational Homology Balls

 \section{Rational Homology Balls}

 A knot in the three-sphere is called \emph{rationally slice} if it bounds a smoothly properly embedded disk in a rational homology ball.
-The basic example of rational slice knots is the figure-eight knot, see \cite[Theorem 4.16]{C07} and \cite[Section 3]{AL18}.
+The basic example of rational slice knots is the figure-eight knot, see \cite[Theorem 4.16]{C07}, \cite[Section 3]{AL18}, and the combination of papers \cite{Kaw79} and \cite{Kaw09}.

 The main argument of Akbulut and Larson relates rationally slice knots with rational homology balls via surgeries.